zaccesss/zaccesss/README.md

 ### Institution of Engineering and Technology (IET) – Student Member
 *Oct 2024 – Present*

-- Student member of the global professional body for engineers and technicians associated with Aston University.
-- Use IET Career Manager, technical articles and webinars to plan continuing professional development, strengthen engineering skills and stay current with new technologies.
-- Take part in IET events and online communities to connect with practising engineers, learn about different career paths and prepare for future professional registration.

 ---

 ### Aston Computer and Electronics Society – Member
 *Oct 2024 – Present*

-- Engage in coding sessions, engineering workshops and tech events to develop practical software and hardware skills.
-- Community involvement supports development in engineering, programming and hands on problem solving.

 ---